 In 2014, the San Mateo County Parks Department (County Parks) acquired additional land to form the current 567-acre Quarry Park Property (Property).
 The County's roles and responsibilities as a result of this acquisition include inherited (legacy) existing and/or potential conditions.
 In 2016, County Parks released a Request for Proposals (RFP) and Gates & Associates (Gates) submitted and was ultimately awarded a contract to develop a Master Plan for the Property.
 Pacific Watershed Associates (PWA) was part of the winning proposal team and retained by Gates to conduct a Watershed Assessment of the Property and provide an existing conditions report and erosion prevention prioritized plan of action.
 PWA is providing this summary report of findings resulting from our watershed assessment of the Property.
-The primary goals of this report are to: (1) provide a preliminary analysis of the existing conditions on the Property; (2) identify, describe and prioritized plan of action.
+The primary goals of this report are to: (1) provide a preliminary analysis of the existing conditions on the Property; (2) identify, describe and prioritize the most vulnerable areas of the Property; and (3) provide an erosion prevention prioritized plan of action.
 We understand that this document will be an attachment to the Master Plan which Gates is preparing for the Property.